 The couple met while he was living in the Army barracks on campus.
 While she waited for her husband to graduate, Frances Marshall Eagleson began her career.
 After a brief stint teaching in Cincinnati, she taught one year at Edward Waters College in Florida.
 In 1921, she began her long tenure at what is now North Carolina Central University, then a private high school for Black students called the National Training School.

-After her graduation in 1922, her husband joined her there as the football coach and as a chemistry teacher.
+After his graduation in 1922, Preston joined her there as the football coach and as a chemistry teacher.
 By this time, they had two young children, Wilson Vashon Jr. (called Vash), born in 1920, and Rosalind, born in 1922.
 Frances Marshall Eagleson did whatever was needed at this growing school, from making theater costumes to fundraising to co-signing loans for students who had potential but no money.

 Meanwhile, her husband was working on a doctorate in chemistry at Cornell University.
 During this period, she also found time to attend graduate school and study educational administration at the University of Chicago and at Columbia University.
 The children stayed with her mother in Bloomington.